Approximating Solutions to Graphed Systems of Equations

 A. Linear Systems

 Linear systems involve equations representing straight lines.
 The intersection point, if it exists, is usually easy to visually identify and approximate.
-Methods like visual inspection and using grid lines often suffice for a reasonably accurate estimation.
+Consider this: methods like visual inspection and using grid lines often suffice for a reasonably accurate estimation.
 Graphing technology provides the most precise results.

 B. Non-Linear Systems